guannan-git/ECE408_Project/README.md

 Within `custom/new-forward.cu`, you can use the predefined error handling code to catch CUDA errors or, you can define a macro/function similar to `wbCheck` used in WebGPU.

-To catch memory errors, prepend your command with `cuda-memcheck`
+To catch memory errors, prepend your command with `cuda-memcheck`.
+Assume we want to check memory errors on Milestone3 binary, in your `rai_build.yml`, run

     - /bin/bash -c "cuda-memcheck ./m3"